MeStrak/dr-sven/README.md

  # Using Dr. Sven
  ## Installation
- Installation is currently a bit too manual, I'll work on automatic that.
+ Installation is currently a bit too manual, I'll work on automating that.
 Even though it's manual the process is still pretty simple.
  1. Zip application files

     cd to project folder then `zip function.zip *.py`